keboola/developers-docs/extend/common-interface/config-file.md

 (not in [sandbox API calls](/extend/common-interface/sandbox/).
 The state must be a valid JSON file.

 ### State File Properties
-Because the state is stored as part of
+Because the state is stored as part of a
 [Component configuration](http://docs.keboola.apiary.io/#reference/component-configurations),
 the value of the state object is somewhat limited (should not generally exceed 1MB).
 It should not be used to store large amounts of data.

 Also, the end-user cannot easily access the data through the UI.
 The data can be, however, modified outside of the dockerized application itself using the [Component configuration](http://docs.keboola.apiary.io/#reference/component-configurations) API calls.

-Note that the state file is not thread-safe.
-If multiple instances of the *same configuration* in the *same project* are run simultaneously, the one writing data later wins.
-Use the state file more like a HTTP Cookie than like a Database.
-Typical use for the state file would be saving the last record loaded from some API to enable incremental loads.
+**Important:** The state file is not thread-safe.
+If multiple instances of the *same configuration* are run simultaneously in the *same project*, the one writing data later wins.
+Use the state file more as an HTTP Cookie than as a Database.
+A typical use for the state file would be saving the last record loaded from some API to enable incremental loads.

 ## Examples
 To create an example configuration, use the [sandbox API calls](/extend/common-interface/sandbox/).
-You will get a `data.zip` archive in your *Storage* - *File uploads* which will contain the `config.json` file.
+You will get a `data.zip` archive in your *Storage* --- *File uploads*, which will contain the `config.json` file.
-You can also use these structures to create an API request for [creating sandbox](/extend/common-interface/sandbox/), as well as for actually [running dockerized applications](http://docs.kebooladocker.apiary.io/#reference/run/create-a-job).
+You can also use these structures to create an API request for [creating a sandbox](/extend/common-interface/sandbox/), as well as for actually [running dockerized applications](http://docs.kebooladocker.apiary.io/#reference/run/create-a-job).
 If you want to manually pass configuration options in the API request, be sure to wrap it around in the `configData` node.